pydicom/pynetdicom/docs/user/ae.rst

         =Explicit VR Little Endian
         =Explicit VR Big Endian

-Its also possible to have multiple requested presentation contexts for the same abstract syntax.
+It's also possible to have multiple requested presentation contexts for the same abstract syntax.

 .. doctest::